nmartinet/radiatr/README.md

     - everything isa container
     - components and setigns are special cases
       - laod a seting container for these containers first for spec methods etc (ie type f editro for component/how to register components etc..)
+  - get data to function
+  - save to fucntion
+  - view in settings
+  - container setting editor

 - Find a way to have meta/props
   - shadow container - tied to the path if existing?